 Maybe.
-Agents referred by VA Home Loan Centers will never charge you for representation if you need short sale assistance.
+Agents referred by VA Home Loan Centers will never charge you out of pocket for representation if you need short sale assistance.
 However, many listing agencies and brokerages not certified by VA Home Loan Centers may charge you contract fees, processing fees, MLS fees and other costs.
 If you have only one loan on your primary residence, and you use the VA HLC HAP or VA HLC (non HAP) short sale program, VA Home Loan Centers will guarantee that you do not have to pay a fee to list your property for sale.

 How long is a short sale?

 It depends.
 There is marketing time involved and each area has fluctuations.
 Some short sales can last beyond 12 months.
 Others less then 90 days.

 Will a short sale allow me to avoid foreclosure?

 Yes.
 Most lenders will delay foreclosure if you list your home.
 This will give you extra time to use as necessary.

 Will I have to pay taxes or receive a 1099 for debt relief?